 The TOE can also use X.509 certificates for authentication.
 The TOE requires that for each VPN connection, the user specify the client certificate the TOE will use (the user must have previously loaded such a certificate into the keystore) and specify the CA certificate to which the server's certificate must chain.
 The TOE thus uses the specified certificate when attempting to establish that VPN connection.
 The TOE validates authentication certificates (including the full path) and checks their revocation station using OCSP.
-The TOE processes a VPN connection to a server by first comparing the Identification (ID) Payload received from the server against the certificate sent by the server, and if the DN of the certificate does not match the ID, then the TOE does not establish the connection.
-Assuming the server's certificate matches the ID, the TOE then validates that it can construct a certificate path from the server's certificate through any intermediary CAs to the CA certificate specified by the user in the VPN configuration.
+The TOE processes a VPN connection to a server by first comparing the Identificate does not match the ID, then the Server against the certificate sent by the server, and if the DN of the certificate does not match the ID, then the TOE does not establish the connection.
+Assuming the server's certificate through any intermediary CAs to the CA certificate specified by the user in the VPN configuration.
 If the TOE can successfully build the certificate path, then the TOE will next check the validity of the certificates (e.g., checking its validity dates and that the CA flag is present in the basic constraints section for all CA certs).
 Assuming the certificates are valid, the TOE finally checks the revocation status of all certificates (starting the server's certificate and working up the chain).
 The TOE will reject any certificate for which it cannot determine the validity and reject the connection attempt.
 Section 6.1 describes how the TOE uses certificates in its IPsec architecture.